wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-vms.md

             mode: CPtoDP
         ```

 5. Install the Kubernetes Gateway Agent components and start the WSO2 API Platform For Kubernetes.
 Consider `apim-apk-agent` as the `<chart-name>` for this guide.
-For the `--version` of this command, use the version of the release you used in point 1 above.
+For the `--version` of this command, use the version of the release you used in Step 1 above.
 It will take a few minutes for the deployment to complete.

     === "Command"
         ```